 For nearly two decades, Working Films has planned and led strategy summits to inform the plans for impact campaigns and solidify partner commitments.
 Our team works in collaboration with filmmakers to outline priorities including: vision, outcomes, potential partners, priority audiences, strategic screening locations, and opportunities for meaningful action.
 From there, we work with filmmakers to create an invite list of aligned organizations, build out an agenda, and coordinate the logistics of the strategy summit.
 Both the film team and attendees will walk away from the summit with a clear sense of each other’s goals, current and future opportunities to leverage the film, and commitments to move the impact campaign forward in priority locations and in front of key audiences.

 - Film directors must identify as an underrepresented artist.
-We define “underrepresented” as directors who identify as Black, Indigenous, and/or people of color (BIPOC), undocumented, LGBQ+, nonbinary, disabled, and female directors with a majority female and/or underrepresented film team.
+We define “underrepresented” as directors who identify as Black, Indigenous, and/or people of color (BIPOC), undocumented, LGBTQIA+, disabled, and female directors with a majority female and/or underrepresented film team.

-- This opportunity is open to filmmakers with feature length documentaries or multi-part series in late production, post-production, or recently completed (within the last year) that address issues of social or environmental justice.
+- This opportunity is open to filmmakers with feature length documentaries in late production, post-production, or recently completed (within the last two years) that address issues of social or environmental justice.

 - Films may feature stories from anywhere in the world, but the applicant must be living in the United States and planning an impact campaign to be carried out in the U.S.

-- Filmmakers must be prepared for the preparation, planning, and implementation of the impact strategy summit to take place between June and September 2021.
+- Filmmakers must be prepared for the preparation, planning, and implementation of the impact strategy summit to take place between early 2024.
 This does not mean that your film must be complete in this time period, but that you are willing to engage in impact campaign strategy development.

 The selection for Impact Kickstart will based on:

-- The catalytic potential of the story to address the biggest issues of our time.
+- The catalytic potential of the story to address important and current social issues.

 - The clarity of the film’s vision and goals towards its impact.

-- The strength of the film’s plan to engage organizations and other allies working on issues connected to your project (current partners and/or prospective partners).
+- The strength of the film team’s ideas or plans to engage organizations and other allies working on issues connected to your project (current partners and/or prospective partners).

-- The filmmaker’s personal connection to the story and the level of accountability to the people and communities featured in the film.
+- The film team’s personal connection to the story and/or the level of accountability to and consent from the people and communities featured in the film.

 - Film projects that address a wide range of issues and themes, but have a social justice focus as part of the film’s vision and goals.